Maciej Pomian-Srzednicki's Garden Pages - Gardens open for charity in England and Wales

 Comfort, Meadfoot Sea Road, Torquay, Devon, England

-2015 Open Days: We regret that the garden will not be open during 2015.
+We regret that the garden will not be open under the National Gardens Scheme until further notice.
 However, we are happy to answer any enquiries either by e-mail or by telephone.
+Small groups of visitors are welcome by prior arrangement only.
+Contact here.

 THE GARDEN AT SOUTHERN COMFORT

-surroundings that few people would even attempt to mimic."
-Amateur
+"Exotic-looking surroundings that few people would even attempt to mimic."
+Amateur Gardening (September 2009)

 The ¼ acre town plot with an art déco style house, Southern Comfort, sits on the south-facing slope of the Meadfoot Valley ½ mile from the centre of Torquay.
 The small, almost straight valley climbs in a westerly direction from Meadfoot Beach.
 It is sheltered from all but the fiercest easterlies which, mercifully, are relatively rare.
 The valley enjoys an exceptional microclimate.
 Within living memory at least, frosts have been very rare in the immediate vicinity of the coast in Torbay and, on the occasions when they did occur, were limited to car windscreens and the extreme tips of grasses.
 The climate is scaled down ‘Mediterranean’ in the sense that the bulk of the annual rainfall is limited to the colder 6 months of the year.
 Summer temperatures are regrettably not quite up to Mediterranean levels although winters are usually mild enough.
 Records show that annual sunshine levels are among the highest in the UK and that rainfall during the colder 6 months is twice that of the warmer period.
 Total annual rainfall is around 33” (840 mm) and the climatic zone is probably 9b.

-However, with a few exceptions there has been disconcerting downward trend in both summer and winter temperatures.
-This has been particularly noticeable since the winter of 2007-2008 which, taken in isolation, was not itself remarkably cold.
-It was merely the starting point of a run of exceptionally cold winters lasting, as I write, up to the winter of 2010-2011.
-More about this here.
+However, with a few exceptions there was what appeared at the time to be a disconcerting downward trend in both summer and winter temperatures.
+This was particularly noticeable since the winter of 2007-2008 which, taken in isolation, was not itself remarkably cold.
+It was merely the starting point of a run of exceptionally cold winters lasting up to the winter of 2010-2011.
+Four successive of bad winters, however, do not constitute a meaningful trend.
+Since then winters have been back on a more even keel.

-Although much soil has been imported by previous owners, especially to the front garden, the pH level is close to neutral but with a slight tendency to alkalinity.
+Although much soil has been imported by previous owners, especially into the front garden, the pH level is close to neutral but with a slight tendency to alkalinity.
 This tendency has been somewhat mitigated by a liberal use of garden compost with the result that camellias and the like do not require special feeding and do not suffer from chlorosis.
+Azaleas and rhododendrons are not likely to succeed here and I have only minimally experimented with them.

 At the opposite end of the spectrum are what I would consider to be the true exotics.
 They are the bananas, the agaves, the tree ferns, the aloes, the Aeonium, Strelitzia, cannas, tender aroids, palms, bromeliads and so on.
 Meanwhile there is one glaring exception in the form of Trachycarpus fortunei (the Chusan or Chinese Windmill Palm) and its dwarf alter ego, Trachycarpus wagnerianus.
 This palm is generally considered to be the most hardy palm in the world and is probably more resistant to cold than most of the other plants in the garden – reputedly it is hardy down to -15ºC or even more.
 The list in the above paragraph can now be extended to include a real palm which is ‘as hardy as nails’.
-At Southern Comfort there is a large number of Trachycarpus fortunei (which seed themselves silly).
+At Southern Comfort there is a large number of Trachycarpus fortunei (which seed themselves silly and become serious weeds if not dealt with at the seedling stage).
 Large-leaved rhododendrons would enhance the exotic atmosphere but soil pH would make growing them troublesome.
-An experiment with the impressive-leaved Rhododendron falconeri was unsuccessful but the reasons for failure are not clear.
+An experiment with the impressive-leaved Rhododendron falconeri was unsuccessful despite it having been given a suitable 'pocket' in the soil.

 There is another group of plants which are neither exotic nor have in themselves any striking exotic appearance but which, if used correctly, appear miraculously to blend seamlessly into the company of exotic plants and proudly take on their features.
 At Southern Comfort such plants are Cotinus coggygria, Gleditsia triacanthus ‘Sunburst’, Catalpa bignonioides 'Aurea', various Viburnum species, a Japanese maple, Ceanothus impressus, Camellia, Hemerocallis, Rheum palmatum, Rodgersia, Ajuga, many ivies, the foliage in particular of Cyclamen, also the foliage of hellebores and a number of grasses such as Miscanthus and Arundo donax.
 I could go on.